 Validator nodes constantly run online software, staying up-to-date on all or part of the chain's ledger in order to validate transactions and reach consensus.
-On proof-of-work (PoW) chains like Bitcoin, validator nodes are not financially rewarded; rather, their work enables miners, who compete to calculate a hash this quickest in order to add new blocks to the ledger and receive bitcoin in return.
+On proof-of-work (PoW) chains like Bitcoin, validator nodes are not financially rewarded.
+Rather, their work enables miners, who compete to calculate a hash this quickest in order to add new blocks to the ledger and receive Bitcoin in return.

-However, on proof-of-stake chains, like Ethereum 2, blocks are not "mined," rather they are "forged" or "minted" by the validator nodes themselves, which are required to have staked coins to the network.
+However, on proof-of-stake chains, such as Ethereum 2, blocks are not "mined," rather they are "forged" or "minted" by the validator nodes themselves, which are required to have staked coins to the network.
 When a node is selected to add a new block, the staker is rewarded with coins.
 These rewards are taxed as income, just as mined crypto would be.

-Crypto mining as a hobby
+Crypto mining taxes for a hobby crypto miner

 This approach to mining taxes is the simplest.
 However, hobby mining is not eligible for business deductions.

-Crypto mining as a business
+Taxes on crypto mining as a business

 To establish your mining operation as a business, you need to incorporate it or set it up as a sole proprietorship.
 Although sole proprietorships require no legal filing, they also offer no liability protection.
-For this reason, many choose to incorporate their crypto business as a pass-through entity (a partnership, LLC or S Corp), or a C corporation.
+For this reason, many choose to incorporate their crypto business as a pass-through entity (a partnership, LLC, or S Corp) or a C corporation.

 Depending on the legal structure you choose for your mining business, you may need to report and pay crypto self-employment taxes.

-If you choose to treat your mining as a business, earned bitcoin is reported as income on your Form 1040 Schedule C.
+If you choose to treat your mining as a business, earned Bitcoin is reported as income on your Form 1040 Schedule C.

 Mining is a costly process, so there are incentives for treating it as a business to write off expenses.
 Miners should always consult with a crypto tax professional to determine which deductions are appropriate.